 Initially, the show was wildly popular, winning Emmys and Golden Globes (and even some coverage on Her.meneutics).
 Despite uneven writing, overdrawn caricatures, and ridiculously soapy situations, it had heart, not to mention the vocal talents of Broadway star Lea Michele (Rachel) and Chris Colfer (Kurt).
 I'd be lying if I said I had never teared up while watching.

 But this season, Glee morphed from quirky, guilty-pleasure entertainment to a preachy, poorly patched-together morality play.
-Like a weekly after-school special, Glee took on one social "issue" after another: public funding for the arts, bullying, texting and driving, domestic violence, and, several times over, sexual identity. ...1
+Like a weekly after-school special, Glee took on one social "issue" after another: public funding for the arts, bullying, texting and driving, domestic violence, and, several times over, sexual identity.
+A failure of creativity and imagination in the writing turned Glee into a series of PSAs for teens, programs every bit as reductively moralistic in their own way as "Christian" movies like Fireproof and Facing the Giants—while taking far less ...1